-We’re looking for engineers, product managers, data scientists, and more.
-Please apply to the role that best suits your background — but don’t worry if you have multidisciplinary interests.
+We’re looking for engineers, product managers, designers, and more.
+Apply to the role that best suits your background — but don’t worry if you have multidisciplinary interests.
 You’ll have the chance to wear many hats during your 10 weeks as a fellow.

 Software Engineer/Data Scientist